 Bereavement is always difficult for loved ones.
 But if you don’t create a Will, it could lead to even more stress and upset for those left behind.
 No matter how old you are, having a plan in place for who gets what after you’re gone will make this time a little easier for the people you care most about.

 The biggest blunder when it comes to inheritance and benefactors is not having a Will at all!
-If you pass away without a valid Will, or die intestate, there are rules set down by law which stipulate how the estate is to be administered.
+If you pass away without a valid Will, or die intestate, there are rules set down by law that stipulate how the estate is to be administered.
 These rules of intestacy follow a hierarchy of who should benefit from the estate.

 As every family relationship is different, those on the top of the list may not always be the most ideal for your individual circumstance.
 This is why having a Will is important to ensure your wishes will be followed after you pass.